bravojuandb/classicbook-etl-pipeline/sql/sample_queries.md

 ---

-## 1. 📘 Retrieving the Titles of Each Book in Latin
+## 1. 📘 Retrieving the Title of Each Book in Latin

 **Purpose**:
 To preview the Latin titles of each book in *The Imitation of Christ*, ordered by book and chapter.